 Background Information: It is a basic tenet of Buddhist psychology that what we think influences what we do, and that it is the nature of our thoughts to wander and to get entrapped by habit patterns of the mind that prevent us from experiencing our true nature.
 Remaining on a spiritual path requires training one's mind to become aware of its unwholesome habit patterns in order to prevent it from becoming entrapped, and to keep it firmly on its spiritual path.
 This is the focus of the training in 'mastery of the mind' that begins in this session.
 The Training in Mastery of the Mind includes three of the eight components of the Noble Eightfold Path.
 These are 'Right Effort', 'Right Mindfulness', and 'Right Concentration'.
-Each of the components of the Eightfold Path begins with the word "Right" to signify that it is not just any kind of effort, mindfulness, and concentration that is to be developed in this training, but only the kind of effort, mindfulness, and concentration that lead to insight into one's true nature and ultimately to serenity.
+Each of the components of the Eightfold Path begins with the word "Right" to signify that it is not just any kind of effort, mindfulness, and concentration that lead to insight into one's true nature and ultimately to serenity.